-Sunshine (ages 12 months through 24 months):
+Toddler Room I Room (ages 12 months to 24 months):

 Transitioning from a developmental stage of being totally dependent on caregivers, our young toddlers are developing an increasing independence and need for social interaction.
 However, newly independent young toddlers still require lots of comfort and attention to physical needs.
-Our young toddlers nap just once during the middle of the day which we recognize can be difficult for some of the little ones.
+In an effort to help the children transition into a classroom experience, our young toddlers are given the option of napping either once or twice per day in our quiet nap room.
 Teachers are constantly interacting with the children to encourage gentle and appropriate behavior between peers.
-Frequent outdoor time, singing, and rotating new and exciting toys are just some of the ways we adjust the environment to meet the developmental needs of our young toddlers.
+Frequent outdoor time, singing, and rotation of new and exciting toys are just some of the ways we adjust the environment to meet the developmental needs of our young toddlers!

-Treehouse (ages 2 to 3 years):
+Toddler Room II Room (ages 2 to 3 years):

 Our older toddler room begins to encourage the children to engage in group activities.
-They are introduced to stories, songs and games in formats such as circle time.
+They are introduced to stories, songs, and games in formats such as circle time.
 Older toddlers are encouraged to practice their newly acquired language skills in working together on solving problems.
-Early concepts such as shapes and colors are introduced, as well as continuing to evolve self-help skills, social skill building, large and fine motor skills, and early literacy and counting experiences.
-Treehouse is also the room where potty training is emphasized as it is our goal for children to be mostly potty trained and out of diapers before they transition into preschool.
+Early concepts such as shapes and colors are introduced, as well as continuing activities involving self-help skills, social skill building, large and fine motor skills, and early literacy and counting experiences.
+The older toddlers begin to explore their community by taking frequent walks throughout the neighborhood.
+Toddler II is also the room where potty training is emphasized as it is our goal for children to be mostly potty trained and out of diapers before they transition into preschool.

-Preschool

-Meadow (ages 3 to 4 years):
+Preschool Room (ages 3 to 4 years):

 Building upon their language, social, and logical thinking skills, preschool children are presented with a wealth of opportunities to cultivate their growing sense of independence.
-Preschool children are exposed to more classroom activities involving arts, music, cooking, science, pre-literacy, math, and fine motor skills in a play based format.
-Large motor skill building highlighted in during outdoor time in the morning and afternoon.
-Social development is also highly emphasized and children are encouraged to make good choices, learning form their mistakes as they mature in their friendships with peers.
-As our preschool program does not have diapering facilities, we require that all children entering preschool are out of diapers and are completely potty trained (with the exception of naptime).
+Preschool children are exposed to more classroom activities involving arts, music, cooking, science, pre-literacy, and math, and fine motor skills in a play-based format.
+Large motor skill building is highlighted with weekly rock climbing, swimming in our small pool, frequent play in our multipurpose rooms, and walking field trips to local parks.
+Social development is also highly emphasized and children are encouraged to make good choices, learning from their mistakes as they mature in their friendships with peers.
+As our preschool program does not have diapering facilities, we require that all children entering preschool be in pull-ups and familiar with using the potty (but do not have to be fully potty trained).

-Glacier (Pre-Kindergarten, ages 4 to 5 years):
+Pre-Kindergarten Room (ages 4 to 5 years):

 As our 4 and 5 year olds begin the move to elementary school, it's important to prepare them for their upcoming school experiences.
-The pre-kindergarten classroom builds upon each child's previous learning experiences, bringing skills and concepts together into a program that emphasizes a kindergarten readiness curriculum.
-Using various methods of instruction with lots of play, pre-kindergarten children participate in early literacy activities, as well as early mathematics, science, music and arts, and fine and large motor skill building activities.
+The Pre-Kindergarten classroom builds upon each child's previous learning experiences, bringing skills and concepts together into a program that emphasizes a kindergarten readiness curriculum.
+Using various methods of instruction with lots of play, pre-kindergarten children participate in early literacy activities, as well as early mathematics, science, music and arts, and both fine and large motor skill building activities.
 Each activity involving kindergarten prep is paired with opportunities for building social skills and character values.
-Children are required to be fully potty trained in our pre-kindergarten classroom (including naptime).
-The pre-kindergarten children will go on an occasional field trip during the winter months, and weekly trips during the summer.
-We typically ride the city bus to get to our destination.
-Examples of field trips include swimming at the Downtown YMCA, visits to city parks and tours of local businesses.
+Children are required to be fully potty trained in our pre-kindergarten classroom.
+All pre-kindergarten children also get time for swimming, rock climbing, frequent play in our YMCA activity rooms, as well as various field trips to local parks and locations.